microprediction/timemachines/README.md

 The last convention is made pragmatic (we hope) by some space-filling curve conventions.
 Furthermore we have in mind applications (think lambdas) that are somewhat unusual in that *the caller maintains the state* in-between invocations.

-### The simple, pure "skater" interface:
+### A "skater" function

-Most time series packages use a pretty complex combination of methods and data to represent a time series model, its fitting, and forecasting usage.
-But in this package a "model" is *merely a function* - and we mean that in the mathematical sense.
+Most time series packages use a complex combination of methods and data to represent a time series model, its fitting, and forecasting usage.
+But in this package a "model" is *merely a function* We mean *function* in the mathematical sense.

     x, s, w = f(   y:Union[float,[float]],               # Contemporaneously observerd data,
                                                          # ... including exogenous variables in y[1:], if any.